Key Takeaways

 Calcium-Rich Foods

-After bariatric surgery, your digestive system may have difficulty getting enough calcium.
+After bariatric surgery, your digestive system may have difficulty absorbing enough calcium.

 Foods rich in calcium include: